AMSP-04/NETN-LOG/NETN-LOG.md

 <img src="./images/log_interactionclasses.png">

+**Figure: Logistics Services Interaction Classes**

 The base classes for the Logistics Service Pattern are extended with subclasses in order to provide more detail information required for specific logistics services.

-The logistics service pattern is divided into three phases:

 <img src="./images/log_scp_phases.svg" width="400px"/>